Nevsky Prospekt (story): Summary

-The first story told is of a young, romantic painter, Piskaryov, who follows a dark-haired woman (whom he likens to Perugino's Bianca) to what turns out to be a brothel.
+The first story told is of a young, romantic painter, Piskarev, who follows a dark-haired woman (whom he likens to Perugino's Bianca) to what turns out to be a brothel.
 However, his interest in the woman is completely innocent and chaste, so he is shocked by her true nature and flees.
-Back in his room he dreams of her as a woman of wealth and virtue.
+Back in his room, Piskarev dreams of her as a woman of wealth and virtue.
 Living only for his dreams, he develops insomnia and turns to opium to restore his ability to sleep and to dream.
 After dreaming of the woman as his wife, he decides to marry her, but when he returns to the brothel to propose the woman mocks him.
-He returns to his lodging and cuts his throat.
+Piskarev returns to his lodging and cuts his throat.
 His funeral is unattended.

 The second story is of an officer, Lieutenant Pirogov.
-Crude and realistic, he is the romantic Piskaryov's foil.
+Crude and realistic, he is the romantic Piskarev's foil.
 Pirogov follows a blonde woman to her home, but she turns out to be the wife of a German tinsmith.
 Returning when the husband is out, Pirogov attempts to seduce the woman, but he is caught with the woman in his arms and is flogged.
 Pirogov is at first furious and determined to seek revenge, but he is mollified by eating puff pastries, reading a reactionary newspaper and spending an evening dancing.

 The story concludes with the narrator's warning that "Nevsky Prospekt deceives at all hours of the day, but the worst time of all is at night... when the devil himself is abroad, kindling the street-lamps with one purpose only: to show everything in a false light."

+The story forms an allegory that traces the interplay of form drive (Formtrieb), material drive (Stofftrieb) and beautiful appearance (schöner Schein) conceived by Friedrich Schiller back to the commodity form (Warenförmigkeit) which is problematized by Karl Marx and which Gogolʹs art makes comprehensible.